guyfridge/Infra-Optimization/README.md

 ```
 hit 'enter'

-## Set criteria such that if the memory of CPU goes beyond 50%, environments automatically get scaled up and configured
+## Set criteria such that if the CPU exceeds 50%, environments automatically get scaled up and configured
-1. Create a HorizontalPodAutoscaler object that targets the CPU utilization of the 'hello-server' deployment such that when CPU usage exceeds 50%, a minimum of one and a maximum of ten replicas are deployed
+1. Create a HorizontalPodAutoscaler object that targets the CPU utilization of the 'hello-server' deployment such that when CPU exceeds 50%, a minimum of one and a maximum of ten replicas are deployed
 `kubectl autoscale deployment hello-server --cpu-percent=50 --min=1 --max=10`

 ## Resources